Protect Yourself Online.

 CDC — Authoritative guidance on vaccines, prevention, outbreaks, and public health recommendations.

-🌐 https://www.nccih.nih.gov/health ↗️Choosing Wisely — Clinician-led recommendations to avoid unnecessary tests and treatments; great
+🌐 https://www.nccih.nih.gov/health/complementary-alternative-or-integrative-health-whats-in-a-name ↗️Choosing Wisely — Clinician-led recommendations to avoid unnecessary tests and treatments; great for second-opinion thinking.

 Check the source and the methods.
 If you can’t read the study (design, sample size, outcomes), treat the claim as unproven.